lkiesow/python-feedgen/doc/user/basic_usage_guide/part_2.rst

 ---------------

-To add episodes to a feed, you need to create new :class:`feedgen.episode.Episode` objects and append them to the list of entries in the Podcast.
+To add episodes to a feed, you need to create new :class:`feedgen.Episode` objects and append them to the list of entries in the Podcast.
 That is pretty straight-forward::

-    from feedgen.episode import Episode
+    from feedgen import Episode
     my_episode = Episode()
     p.episodes.append(my_episode)

-There is a convenience method called :meth:`Podcast.add_episode <feedgen.Podcast.add_episode>` which optionally creates a new instance of :class:`~feedgen.episode.Episode`, adds it to the podcast and returns it, allowing you to assign it to a variable::
+There is a convenience method called :meth:`Podcast.add_episode <feedgen.Podcast.add_episode>` which optionally creates a new instance of :class:`~feedgen.Episode`, adds it to the podcast and returns it, allowing you to assign it to a variable::

     my_episode = p.add_episode()